boredazfcuk/docker-icloudpd/README.md

 APPLEID and APPLEPASSWORD: These are needed to log in and generate an authentication token

-CLIOPTIONS: (Optional) This is for additional command line options you want to pass
+CLIOPTIONS: (Optional) This is for additional command line options you want to pass to the icloudpd application

 SETDATETIMEEXIF: (Optional) If this is true, the script will set the file's timestamp to be the same as the exif date/time (if present)

 INTERVAL: This is the number of seconds between syncronisations.
-If not set it will default to every 24hrs.
+If not set it will default to every 24hrs (86400 seconds)

 TZ: Timezone is required by the exiftool